-iEnergizer's focus is to provide enterprises with an integrated suite of solutions.
-It enables customers to leverage the opportunities presented by digital-first production; a way to produce exciting and more effective new content products and forge new revenue streams, and an opportunity to streamline workflows while generating revenue and eliminating expenses. iEnergizer's expertise also helps companies in any industry to apply digital technology to monetize legacy content, produce valuable new product offerings, and increase revenues across their entire operation.
+Our focus is to continue to provide enterprises with an integrated suite of solutions.
+Our expertise helps companies in any industry to apply digital technology to monetize content, produce valuable new product offerings, and increase revenues across their entire operation.

-From digital product conception, content creation and multichannel distribution, to post-delivery customer and IT support, we are positioned to work alongside our customers as they streamline their operations to maximise their cost-efficiencies and improve their ROI while connecting them with new, digitally savvy audiences.
+From digital product conception, content creation and multichannel distribution, to post-delivery customer and IT support, we are positioned to work alongside our customers as they streamline their operations to maximise their cost-efficiencies and improve their ROI while connecting them with the growing number of digitally savvy audiences.